DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ---

 > [!NOTE]
-> I very much recommend you read my post ['The Design of This Site'](/posts/the-design-of-this-site) prior to this one.
+> I very much recommend you read my post ['The Design of This Site'](/posts/the-design-of-this-site) prior to this one for an explanation of some of my ethos.

 ## Previous Iterations